missjinger/SaltyZero-Repack/README.md

-# SaltyZero-s-Repack
+# SaltyZero's Repack
-based on az2.0
+based on az2.0 and authorized by saltyzero@foxmail.com

 Features: